sohale/unit-test-demo/show-n-tell-1/unit-testing.md

 * The book "Accelerate"

 ## Best practices (how)
-* The person who wrote the code should write it
+* The person who wrote the code should write tests
 * As early as possible (A/C)
 * Even before the code (TDD: Shift-left)
 * Unseparable part of writing the code
 * Refactoring
 * Shapes the code
 * Readability (communication)
-* Sepearation of modules, parts, etc
+* Separation of modules, parts, etc
    * Interface
 * (Team dynamics) Pyramid